Kapalika: History

 In Vajrayāna Buddhism, the symbol of the skull-topped trident (khaṭvāṅga) is said to be inspired by its association with the Kāpālikas.
 Pictured here is an ivory khaṭvāṅga, 15th-century Chinese art, Metropolitan Museum of Art, New York City.

 The Kāpālikas were an extinct sect of Shaivite ascetics devoted to the Hindu god Shiva dating back to the 4th century CE, which traditionally carried a skull-topped trident (khaṭvāṅga) and an empty human skull as a begging bowl.
-Other attributes associated with Kāpālikas were that they revered the fierce Bhairava form of Shiva by emulating his behavior, dress, and characteristics, smeared their body with ashes from the cremation grounds, wore their hair long and matted, and engaged in transgressive rituals such as sexual intercourse with lower-class women, human sacrifices, consumption of meat and alcoholic beverages, and offerings involving orgiastic sexuality and sexual fluids.
+Other attributes associated with Kāpālikas were that they revered the fierce Bhairava form of Shiva by emulating his appearance, behavior, dress, and characteristics, smeared their body with ashes from the cremation grounds, wore their hair long and matted, and engaged in transgressive rituals such as sexual intercourse with lower-class women, human sacrifices, consumption of meat and alcoholic beverages, and offerings involving orgiastic sexuality and sexual fluids.